thread13/sshpass-debug/README.md

 Note: the Makefile is a simple Linux-oriented one, to restore it to a `./configure`-based build look at the history.

+Usage: does not differ from original 'sshpass', except for a few environment variables are available:

+    # log some data ( except for pw, of course ) with syslog
+    export SSHPASS_DBG_SYSLOG=1
+    # sets a (killing) timeout for every pty read,
+    # so that long reads from the pseudo-terminal will terminate the application
+    export SSHPASS_READ_TIMEOUT=10

 [sshpass]: http://sourceforge.net/p/sshpass
 [bug7]: http://sourceforge.net/p/sshpass/bugs/7/